Hubert Kaufhold: Career

-From 1970 to 1973 he was scholarly assistant at the Ludwig Maximilian University of Munich.
+From 1970 to 1973, he was scholarly assistant at LMU Munich.
 After completing the Dr. iuris degree in 1973 (with a dissertation on the legal collection of Gabriel, the 9th-century Nestorian metropolitan of Baṣra), and passing his second state examination as a lawyer in that year also, Kaufhold served as a public prosecutor and judge in Munich from 1973 to 2008.
 Since 1977, he has regularly taught Syriac and the legal history of the Christian Orient at the Leopold Wenger Institute for Ancient Legal History and Papyrus Research, where he held the title of Honorary Professor since 1986.

-Since 1979, Kaufhold has been an editor of the journal Oriens Christianus.
-Since 1996, he has been a member of the editorial board of the electronic magazine Hugoye: Journal of Syriac Studies.
-Since 1999 he has been a member of the board of directors of the Görres Society in Jerusalem.
+Since 1979, Kaufhold has been an editor of the journal Oriens Christianus and since 1996, he has been a member of the editorial board of the electronic magazine Hugoye: Journal of Syriac Studies.
+Starting 1999, he has been a member of the board of directors of the Görres Society in Jerusalem.
 From 1997 to 2015, he was a member of the Commission for the Editing of the Corpus of Greek Documents of the Middle Ages and Modern Times (since 2010: the Commission for Greek and Byzantine Studies) of the Bavarian Academy of Sciences.
-He undertook additional study in canon law (2007–2010) at the Klaus Mörsdorf Study Program in Canon Law (Das Klaus-Mörsdorf-Studium für Kanonistik) at the Ludwig Maximilian University of Munich and was awarded a licentiate of canon law (Lic.
+He undertook additional study in canon law (2007–2010) at the Klaus Mörsdorf Study Program in Canon Law (Das Klaus-Mörsdorf-Studium für Kanonistik) at LMU Munich and was awarded a licentiate of canon law (Lic.
 Iur.
 Can.) in 2013.
 Since 2008 he has been a member of the Christian Orient Research Center at the Catholic University of Eichstätt-Ingolstadt.

 Since 1992 he has been a corresponding member of the Austrian Academy of Sciences (philosophical-historical class).
 The Bavarian Academy of Sciences awarded him the Academy Award in 2011.
 The Syrian Orthodox Patriarch Ignatius Zakka I. Iwas awarded him the St. Ephräm Order in 2013.
 The Archdiocese of Munich and Freising awarded him the Audomar Scheuermann Study Prize in 2015.

 Since 2017 he has been a member of the Accademia Ambrosiana in Milan.

 Kaufhold is the author or editor of 11 books, 75 scholarly articles, and over 170 book reviews.